pythonanywhere/help_pages/articles/LetsEncrypt.md

 .. type: text
 -->

+## Warning!
+This page is out-of-date

+You can now have a Let's Encrypt certificate managed by PythonAnywhere -- we handle all the details of getting it, installing it, and managing renewals for you.
+So you don't need to do any of the stuff below any more.

+We're keeping the page around for historical reasons, though :-)

+## Here's the old process for managing Let's Encrypt certificates:

 Let's Encrypt provide free SSL certificates for HTTPS.
 It's easy to get a Let's Encrypt certificate working on PythonAnywhere.
 Here's how: